Frequently Asked Questions

 I made an appointment.
 Where do I go?

-If your appointment is at the TO Writing Center, we are located in the Pearson Library in the Darling Collaboration Suite.
-For your Oxnard campus appointment, please visit our Writing Center @ Oxnard located in room 114.
-For your online appointment, log back in to the online scheduler approximately five to ten minutes before the start of your appointment.
-Then open the appointment and click "Start or Join Online Consultation."
+If your appointment is at the Thousand Oaks Writing Center, we are located in the Pearson Library in the Darling Collaboration Suite.
+For your Oxnard campus appointment, please visit our Writing Center at Oxnard located in room (to be announced).
+For your Woodland Hills campus appointment, please visit our Writing Center at Woodland Hills located in room (to be announced).

 What happens during a session?

-Face to face appointments: after introductions, your tutor will ask about your goals for the session.
+After introductions, your tutor will ask about your goals for the session.
 If you're working on a paper for a class, the tutor will ask to see your assignment and maybe your syllabus.What happens next really depends on your learning style, your tutor's style, and where you are in the writing process.
 The tutor might ask you to read your draft aloud or ask you open-ended questions about your assignment.
 Reading your paper aloud can help you notice which sections need more attention.
 The tutor might also ask you to clarify your meaning in a certain part of the paper.
 The tutor might even take notes while you're talking.
 In some sessions, the tutor may stop you as you read to ask questions.
 If the tutor's strategies aren't working for you or if you're confused, please tell the tutor.
 The tutors are here to help, and they're always happy to try new tutoring techniques.A few minutes before your session ends, your tutor will likely stop to summarize the key points he or she hopes you take away from the session.
 You're welcome to take notes as well.
-Online appointments work similarly except all discussion and dialogue will occur in chat form.
-Your tutor will ask open ended questions as you work together to strengthen your paper.

 Will the tutor edit or proofread my paper?